USS Robert Smalls: 2020s

-During the 2020 George Floyd protests, the name of the ship came into question because it honors a victory of the Confederate Army fighting against the United States for southern independence and in defense of slavery.
+During the 2020 George Floyd protests, the name of the ship came into question because it honored a victory of the Confederate army fighting against the United States for southern independence and in defense of slavery.
 In December 2020, the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the ship was planned to be placed Out of Commission in Reserve in 2026.

 In May 2022, Chancellorsville was homeported out of Yokosuka, Japan.
 She was as part of Carrier Strike Group 5 led by the carrier Ronald Reagan.
 On 28 August 2022, Chancellorsville along with sister ship Antietam conducted a routine transit through the Taiwan Strait.
 This was the first such transit to occur since the 2022 visit by Nancy Pelosi to Taiwan.